What is fruit and vegetable allergy?

 Can my child be allergic to potatoes?

 Children can have an acute attack of hives after eating potatoes or if they have eczema, it can get worse.
-Children with eczema may have t hives when they touch raw potato, but they can usually eat cooked potato with no reactions.
+Children with eczema may have hives after they touch raw potato, but they can usually eat cooked potato with no reactions.
 Reactions rarely occur to cooked potatoes.
 In allergic children, tolerance usually develops by the age of 5.
 Allergy skin tests to potato are usually positive in potato-allergic children.

 Yes but anaphylaxis to fruit or vegetable allergens is quite uncommon when compared with nuts, egg and milk.
 Kiwi fruit is the fruit most likely to cause more severe reactions.